-Born on August 13, 1936, she was a born performer who danced for the pope at the age of four.
+Born on August 13, 1936, she was a natural performer who danced for the pope at the age of four.
 She started in Tamil films under MV Raman’s direction at AVM with Vazhkai/Jeevitham (1949), a bilingual in Tamil and Telugu.
 The immensely popular film was later adapted as Bahar (1951), which was AVM and Vyjayanthimala’s initial foray into Hindi Films.
 Vyjayanthimala’s role was undemanding, the focus clearly being on her dances and not on her acting.
-It was left to a weepy Pandari Bai to take care of the histrionic department.
-Bahar was a major success and Vyjayanthimala was on her way.
+It was left to a weepy Pandari Bai to take care of the ‘histrionic’ department.
+Happily for all, Bahar was a major success and Vyjayanthimala was on her way.

-Her later films like Ladki (1953) were no different.
+Her later Hindi films like Ladki (1953) were no different.
 Again, she had to mainly sing and dance while Anjali Devi wept and suffered.
-But She finally broke throughand became an A-star with Filmistan’s Nagin (1954).
+But Vyjayanthimala finally broke throughand became an A-star with Filmistan’s Nagin (1954).
 Crowd’s thronged in repeatedly to see her snaky gyrations to that evergreen Lata Mangeshkar hit – Man Dole, Mera Man Dole.
-But here too she was saddled with an undemanding role and the film was filled with numerous song sequences to show off her dancing skills.
+But here too she was saddled with an undemanding role and the film, a light entertainer, was filled with numerous song sequences to show off her dancing skills.

 It was finally with Devdas (1955), under Bimal Roy’s able direction that Vyjayanthimala, playing the dancing girl Chandramukhi, proved herself to be an actress of considerable merit.
-There was a till now unexplored depth in her characterization.
+There was a till now unexplored depth in her characterization of the otherwise stereotypical prostitute with the heart of gold.
 Her silent expression in the scene where Devdas offers her money for her services was award worthy and indeed she did win the Filmfare Award for Devdas as Supporting Actress.
-She however refused the award on the grounds of her role being equally important as the other heroine, Suchitra Sen who played Paro and that both were leading roles.
-But she began to be taken seriously as an actress now.
+She, however, refused the award on the grounds of her role being equally important as the other heroine, Suchitra Sen who played Paro and that both were leading roles.
+Controversy aside, on the positive side, she began to be taken seriously as an actress now.

 Things began to move for Vyjayanthimala following Devdas.
-She replaced Madhubala in Naya Daur (1957), one of her biggest hits and shot right to the top with Bimal Roy’s reincarnation drama, Madhumati (1958), perhaps her most popular film ever, while her sensitive depiction of a prostitute in BR Chopra’s Sadhana (1958) fetched her the Filmfare Award for Best Actress, her first.
+She replaced Madhubala in Naya Daur (1957), one of her biggest hits and shot right to the top with Bimal Roy’s reincarnation suspense drama, Madhumati (1958), perhaps her most popular film ever, while her sensitive depiction of a prostitute in BR Chopra’s Sadhana (1958) fetched her the Filmfare Award for Best Actress, her first.
 She was clearly one of the biggest stars of Hindi cinema now.
-In this period she also returned to her roots in the South the South to do big Tamil films opposite stars like MGR, Sivaji Ganesan and Gemini Ganesh (Parthiban Kanavu (1960), Raja Bhakthi (1960) and Then Nivalu (1961)respectively).
+In this period she also returned to her roots in the South the South to do big Tamil films opposite stars MGR, Sivaji Ganesan and Gemini Ganesan in films like Baghdad Tirudan (1960), Raja Bhakthi (1960) and Then Nivalu (1961) respectively.